Haksell/snowcrash/README.md

 The goal was to explore the Virtual Machine.

 After a while, we executed `ls -lah` in `/usr/sbin` and found a suspicious non-executable file called john.
-We could have found it faster with `find / -user flag00 2>/dev/null` since we already knew the user from `cat /etc/passwd`.

 `/usr/sbin/john` contains `cdiiddwpgswtgt`.
 This was not the `flag00` password but we quickly guessed that it was a Caesar Cipher. [dcode.fr](https://www.dcode.fr/caesar-cipher) found the password `nottoohardhere`.